nasa/georef/README.rst

 running Python 2.7.6 and Django 1.9.2.
 For development we use Django's built-in development web server with a SQLite 3.6 database.

-We develop using a VagrantBox VM running a Ubuntu Linux inside a Mac OSX host machine.
+We develop using a VagrantBox VM running a Ubuntu Linux inside a Mac OS X host machine.
-Vagrant VM is strictly optional.
+Vagrant VM is strictly optional and only necessary if you are not running directly from a Ubuntu Linux Machine.

 (Optional) Set up a Vagrant VM